MD-Kamrul-Islam/omi-portfolio/content/home/academiccertificates.md

   certificate_url = ""
   date_start = "2020-07-21"
   date_end = ""
-  description = "Represented IBA-DU as one of the four teams in the national stage and reached semi-finals."
+  description = "Learned to provide psychological first aid to people in an emergency by employing the 'RAPID' model"

 +++